tannerdsilva/SwiftSlash/BYO Data Channels.md

 see it, so any monitoring API added there would be invisible to the very user who would need it.

-Net: the BYO seam is *invisible to the event trigger by design*.
-The only event-trigger change in this plan is the optional removal of its unconditional instantiation (§4.4).
+Net: the BYO data seam is *invisible to the event trigger by design*.
+The event trigger *is* used for one lifecycle task — watching the child process itself exit, to drive `run()`'s reap (§4.4) — but never for the contents of a BYO descriptor.

 ## 7. Test plan (Swift Testing, one file per suite)